microsoft/playwright/docs/src/test-reporters-js.md

 export default config;
 ```

-#### Options

-If you don't want either the annotations or summary, you can set an option for the report like so:
+If you don't want either the annotations or summary, you can set the reporters `annotation` or `summary` option to `off`:

 ```js js-flavor=js
 // playwright.config.js